 There are no ongoing fees charged by 5i Research for access to these portfolios.
 5i Research does charge an annual subscription fee in order to be able to view and access the holdings though, which is included with the basic subscription price to access 5i Research or other related services.
 Of course, any funds within the model portfolios will have their own fees/MERs that are charged.
 While we take fees and costs into consideration it is the responsibility of the member to understand the fee structure of items within the model portfolios.

-We do not track returns for model portfolios within Portfolio Analytics as these are for illustrative purposes.
-Returns on other portfolios are tracked and posted for members to see.
+Returns on model portfolios are tracked and posted for members to see.
 While we do our best to ensure accuracy of returns on a monthly/quarterly/annual basis, the returns are unofficial and not audited by a third party.
 5i Research cannot guarantee the reliability of returns and will not be held liable if the returns are found to be erroneous.
 Mistakes happen from time to time and members are encouraged to notify 5i Research if they believe to have found an error or typo at which point 5i Research will correct the error to the best of their ability.

 Model portfolios are meant to be an educational tool to help users understand portfolio management concepts and act as a building block or starting point for building one’s own portfolio.
 Members must understand that any model portfolios made available on any of our Services are for informational purposes only; not to be used or construed as an offer to sell, a solicitation of an offer to buy, or an endorsement, or sponsorship of any entity or security.
 It is imperative that you do your own due diligence before selling or purchasing any security or following any model portfolio in any manner.
 In no way is any model portfolio within the 5i services intended to be construed as a recommendation of how any individual should manage or structure their own portfolio(s).